 - a recommendation from your advisor indicating their approval for your attendance and a commitment to match department funding up to $750, by having their faculty advisor submit the Faculty Recommendation Form

-- Once you submit the application you must email your advisor's faculty assistant, Tom Wing, Melissa Nini, or Diane Lo to notify them that you have completed the application.
+- Once you submit the application you must email your advisor's faculty assistant, Emma Kruse, Melissa Nini, or Diane Lo to notify them that you have completed the application.

 Awarding of travel funds is at the discretion of the chair.
 Funding is not intended to replace support available from the faculty advisor or research projects with which the student is associated.